netdsa/dsatest/doc/config-files.md

 link0 = eth9
 ```

-Here, the machine and the host are connected with one cable.
+Here, the sut and the host are connected with one cable.

      board                             host
  +------------+                 +---------------+